Presbyterian Church (USA): Marriage

+More Light Presbyterians brings together 230 churches and Covenant Network of Presbyterians brings together 439 churches in 2025 that support blessings of same-sex marriage.

 Worship

 The session of the local congregation has a great deal of freedom in the style and ordering of worship within the guidelines set forth in the Directory for Worship section of the Book of Order.
 Worship varies from congregation to congregation.
 The order may be very traditional and highly liturgical, or it may be very simple and informal.
 This variance is not unlike that seen in the "High Church" and "Low Church" styles of the Anglican Church.
 The Book of Order suggests a worship service ordered around five themes: "gathering around the Word, proclaiming the Word, responding to the Word, the sealing of the Word, and bearing and following the Word into the world."
 Prayer is central to the service and may be silent, spoken, sung, or read in unison (including the Lord's Prayer).
 Music plays a large role in most PC(USA) worship services and ranges from chant to traditional Protestant hymns, to classical sacred music, to more modern music, depending on the preference of the individual church and is offered prayerfully and not "for entertainment or artistic display".
 Scripture is read and usually preached upon.
 An offering is usually taken.

 The pastor has certain responsibilities which are not subject to the authority of the session.
 In a particular service of worship the pastor is responsible for: